meciwo/neural_joking_machine/README.md

 # neural_joking_machine
-This is a NN model for generating a Japanese funny caption for a image referenced on [Neural Joking Machine : Humorous image captioning][1]
+This is a NN model for generating a Japanese funny caption for a image referenced on [Neural Joking Machine : Humorous image captioning][1].
-A lot of codes are from [this repository][2]
+<br>A lot of codes are from [this repository][2].

 [1]:https://arxiv.org/abs/1805.11850
 [2]:hoge

-# Installation
+## Installation
 ```sh
 git clone https://github.com/meciwo/neural_joking_machine.git
 cd neural_joking_machine